HajarOuagar/HajarOuagar/README.md

 - BI dashboard design
 - Predictive modeling capability

-to deliver data systems that are not just visual — but decision-ready.
+to deliver data systems that are not just visual, but decision-ready.

 📫 Connect with me on LinkedIn